Menu

 How many times do you tend to draw a character until you are happy with it?

 This varies a lot.
-Always starting on paper, whether in a sketchbook or on scraps laying around I'll usually use a ballpoint pen, sometimes an ink pen (something you can't erase) depending on how i feel at the time and I just sketch.
+Always starting on paper, whether in a sketchbook or on scraps laying around I'll usually use my trusty Sailor bent nib fountain pen or a CMYK four colour ballpoint pen, something you can't erase!
+Depending on how i feel at the time and I just sketch.
 Sometimes I find a character quickly, sometimes it takes a while.
 Either way that character will always develop as we go.
 It helps me to chat to the client to really understand the characters personality and to know the story.
 You can't flesh out a character if you don't know what he has to do in the story.
 It's a complex stage even though it sounds quite straightforward.
 The main character of the book needs to be right, as otherwise the whole book won't work.
 You need to identify with the characters otherwise you won't care what happens to them.
 So you draw, draw and draw the character until you can place them in any situation from any angle.
 I don't count how many times I draw them but my desk gets pretty cluttered with the iterations.
 It is a great feeling to look down and know you finally did it though.

 Where do you get the ideas for your characters?